 Utah does not require a statewide dog breeder license or permit.
-However, HB0478 (effective May 1, 2024) established state-level care standards for dog breeders, enforced by the Department of Agriculture and Food.
-Breeder licensing beyond these care standards is handled at the city and county level.
+However, HB0478 (effective May 1, 2024) established state-level animal care standards for dog breeders, which are enforced by the Utah Department of Agriculture and Food.
+Dog breeder licensing requirements, if any, are determined at the city and county level, with local jurisdictions setting their own thresholds and permit requirements.

 Regulatory Agency: Utah Department of Agriculture and Food (state care standards); local city and county governments (licensing)